probe-rs/probe-rs/target-gen/README.md

 ## Usage with CMSIS-Pack

 As a first step, you need to get an appropriate CMSIS-Pack for the chip you want to flash.
-A good source for CMSIS-Packs is the following ARM website: https://developer.arm.com/tools-and-software/embedded/cmsis/cmsis-search
+By default, probe-rs will look for CMSIS-Packs at the following ARM website: https://developer.arm.com/tools-and-software/embedded/cmsis/cmsis-search.

-From a CMSIS-Pack, you can extract the target descriptions for probe-rs:
+### To download and generate pack files, use the `arm` subcommand:

+`cargo run --release -- arm [OPTIONS] <OUTPUT>`

+Arguments:
+<OUTPUT> An output directory where all the generated .yaml files are put in.

+    Options:
+    -l, --list                  Optionally, list the names of all pack files available in <https://www.keil.com/pack/Keil.pidx>
+    -f, --filter <PACK_FILTER>  Optionally, filter the pack files that start with the specified name, e.g. `STM32H7xx` or `LPC55S69_DFP`.
+                                See `target-gen arm --list` for a list of available Pack files

+### If you already have a pack file, you use the `pack` submcommand:

-    cargo run --release -- pack <CMSIS-PACK> out/
+`cargo run --release -- pack [OPTIONS] <OUTPUT>`

+    Arguments:
+    <INPUT>   A Pack file or the unziped Pack directory.
+    <OUTPUT>  An output directory where all the generated .yaml files are put in.

 This wil generate YAML files containing the target descriptions, which can be used with probe-rs.